 Incident response plan

 The impacts of a disruption, data breach, or cyberattack can be serious.
-In the event of a digital security incident or failure, it is important that you respond quickly and correctly to limit damage.
-Find out how an incident response plan can help you with this.
+That is why it is important to respond appropriately when an incident occurs in order to limit negative consequences.
+Incident response can help you with this.

 What is incident response?